ncatlab/nlab-content/pages/5/0/0/7/7005/content.md

  {#UnivalenceLEM}
  {#UnivalenceExcludedMiddle}

-The [[univalence axiom]] is consistent with [[excluded middle]].
+The principle of the [[excluded middle]] is consistent with the existence of any number of univalent universes.
 This is because the principle of excluded middle as traditionally defined in mathematics is about [[propositions]] or [[(-1)-truncated]] types.
 $$\frac{\Gamma \vdash A \; \mathrm{type}}{\Gamma \vdash \mathrm{lem}_A:\mathrm{isProp}(A) \to (A \vee (A \to \emptyset))}$$
 Dependent type theory with excluded middle and universes satisfying the univalence axiom has semantics in [[boolean topos|boolean]] [[(infinity,1)-topos|$(\infty, 1)$-toposes]].
 A short proof of the excluded middle for the [simplicial model](#InSimplicialSets) can be found in [Kapulkin--Lumsdaine 20](#KapulkinLumsdaine20).

-However, there is a global choice axiom which is inconsistent with univalence:
+However, there is a global choice axiom which is inconsistent with the existence of sufficiently non-trivial univalent universes ([Escardó 12](#Escardo12)):
 $$\frac{\Gamma \vdash A \; \mathrm{type}}{\Gamma \vdash \mathrm{gc}_A:A + (A \to \emptyset)}$$
 This is sometimes called "excluded middle" in the [[propositions as types]] interpretation of type theory, where the principle of excluded middle is reinterpreted so that types are used instead of [[mere propositions]].
-But this choice principle is a much stronger axiom than excluded middle, being of comparable strength to a [[choice operator]] and implying that every type is an [[h-set]]; hence inconsistent with the univalence axiom.
+But this principle is much stronger than the excluded middle for mere propositions, being of comparable strength to a [[choice operator]] and implying that every type is an [[h-set]].

 ### Canonicity and homotopy canonicity
  {#Canonicity}